jamestang23/YingTang/content/authors/admin/_index.md

 I'm currently a postdoc fellow at Signaling Systems Laboratory in University of California, Los Angeles, supported by Prof. Alexander Hoffmann.
 I obtained my Ph.D. from Department of Physics, Shanghai Jiao Tong University in 2018, mentored by Prof. Ping Ao.
 During July 2016 to January 2018, I was an exchange graduate student in Department of Physics, University of California, San Diego, where I got quantitative training from Prof. Terence Hwa.
 I completed my B.S. in honored class of Zhiyuan College, Shanghai Jiao Tong University in 2013.

 My research topics include: Stochastic process without detailed balance; Free energy for nonequilibrium (quantum) thermodynamics; Information transmission for signaling dynamics; Cell state transitions of hematopoiesis; Bacterial chemotaxis.
 Combining analytical and machine learning approaches, my ultimate goal is to uncover simple theoretical principles that could help understand complex nonequilibrium dynamical process.

+To discuss any interesting science, feel free to contact me at jamestang23@gmail.com.